This tutorial provides instructions for installing the latest Ubuntu LTS (Long Term Support) version using VirtualBox.

 $ sudo reboot

-Open the activity menu and type terminal
+Open the activity menu (The Show Apps

-and hit Enter
+, and hit Enter

 key (or select the terminal icon).